ViMitre/kubernetes_intro/README.md

 ### Delete resources by file names, stdin, resources and names, or by resources and label selector
 `kubectl delete pod pod-name`<br>
 *JSON and YAML formats are accepted.
 Only one type of argument may be specified: file names, resources and names, or resources and label selector*
+### Edit a resource from the default editor
+`kubectl edit deploy deployment-name`<br>
+*The edit command allows you to directly edit any API resource you can retrieve via the command-line tools.
+It will open the editor defined by your KUBE_EDITOR, or EDITOR environment variables, or fall back to 'vi' for Linux or 'notepad' for Windows.
+You can edit multiple objects, although changes are applied one at a time.
+The command accepts file names as well as command-line arguments, although the files you point to must be previously saved versions of resources.*